taj-ny/kwin-gestures/docs/example_gestures.md

   direction: down

   actions:
-    - when: updated # Unmaximize window if maximized
+    - on: update # Unmaximize window if maximized
       threshold: 10
       plasma_shortcut: kwin,Window Maximize
       block_other: y # Prevent the minimize window action from triggering during the same gesture